 Diversity is expressed in myriad forms, including race and ethnicity, gender and gender identity, sexual orientation, socio-economic status, language, culture, national origin, religious commitments, age, (dis)ability status, and political perspective.

 We commit to working actively to challenge and respond to bias, harassment, and discrimination, and to a policy of equal opportunity for all persons.

 We commit to pursuing deliberate efforts to ensure that our campus is a place where differences are welcome, different perspectives are respectfully heard, and where every individual feels a sense of belonging and inclusion.
 We know that by building a critical mass of diverse groups on campus and creating a vibrant climate of inclusiveness, we can more effectively leverage the resources of diversity to advance our collective capabilities.

 The following is a non-exhaustive list of resources, student organizations, journals, and other offerings and programs that frequently touch upon matters relevant to issues of diversity, equity and inclusion.

 Educational Environment Committee (chaired by

-Clinical Professor Suellyn Scarnecchia): This faculty committee is appointed by the Dean each year to address issues of diversity, equity, and inclusion at the Law School.
+Professor Monica Hakimi): This faculty committee is appointed by the Dean each year to address issues of diversity, equity, and inclusion at the Law School.
 The committee seeks to provide programming and education aimed at improving the environment of the Law School for everyone.
 Recent activities include creating rapid programming responses to current issues (pop-up panels), finding ways to create community dialogue on controversial issues, providing easy ways for students to give the faculty feedback about the Law School environment, and leading discussions among the faculty to enhance the inclusiveness of our classrooms.
 For more information, contact

 Michigan Access Program (led by the Office of Student Life): The